If you would like to be contacted by seminary admissions staff please complete our inquiry form.

-Once a year, Concordia Lutheran Theological Seminary offers a visitation weekend entitled, "A Taste of the Seminary".
+Once a year, Concordia Lutheran Theological Seminary offers a visitation day entitled, "A Taste of the Seminary".
+Visit classes, worship with us in chapel, meet with a faculty advisor, and find out what the Niagara region has to offer.
 Contact the seminary for information about the next event.
-For an idea of what's happened in the past, have a look at Taste of the Seminary Pamphlet - Feb.
-24-26, 2006

 Pre-Seminary Studies—Come to Brock!

 bachelor's programme is of paramount importance in preparation for seminary

 study.
 Particularly helpful majors include English, philosophy, modern

 languages, history, and classics.
 As the study of theology is highly oriented

 to the written and spoken word, work in areas that develop verbal skills is of